Last updated on .

 Dome

-The entrance to the church is via a gavit, or antechamber, built in 1261 by Prince Smbat Orbelian as a mausoleum.
+The entrance to the church is via a gavit, which is a narthex doubling as a mausoleum, built in 1261 by Prince Smbat Orbelian.
 Atop the entrance is a relief of the Virgin and Child flanked by two saints.
 Above that is a unique representation of God blessing a crucifix with his right hand and holding the head of St. John the Baptist in his left hand.

 Gavit of Surb Karapet Church at Noravank in Armenia